ersrohu/mingyues-daily-life/detective/part1/chapter5.md

 ## Author's Words

-This theme, Team H, it ends up here, please look forward to next case.
+This theme, *Team H*, it ends up here, please look forward to next case.

 Sure, I’ll make more themes and let you want to read them, believe me, everyone!